Mam Tor + Lose Hill Walk From Castleton | 7-Mile Route

 Grid reference SK 12776 83600

-As you reach Winnats Head Farm go through the gate and take the path that leads to Treak Caverns, follow the path to where the road meets Winnats Pass and again cross over to take the pass that loops back to Castleton.
+As you reach the farm go through the gate and take the path that leads to Treak Caverns, follow the path to where the road meets Winnats Pass and again cross over to take the pass that loops back to Castleton.

 Castleton Village Peak District